dappnode/DAppNodeDocs/docs/install.md

 ```

 ## Enter your DAppNode!

-Navigate to [my.dappnode](http://my.dappnode) to access DAppNode's administrative page.
-Bare in mind that DAppNode's functionality will be limited until the Ethereum mainnet chain is synced.
+Connect to your DAppNode through VPN and navigate to [my.dappnode](http://my.dappnode) to access DAppNode's admin page.
+DAppNode's functionality will be limited until the Ethereum mainnet chain is synced.

 ### 2.3.
 Now you can do things like for example: